Architecture Improvements for a Startup

 - AB environment.

-Cost Savings - Saving 160k yearly.⌗
+Cost Savings - Saving over 191k yearly.⌗

-- Feature Branch environments removal schedule.
+- Savings over $3,600 by Scheduling Feature Branch environments removal

-- Removing unused IP addresses.
+- Saving over $3,000 yearly by Removing unused IP addresses

 - How I avoided the company to pay $100k yearly on Aurora RDS

-- Total Costs Savings - $160k Yearly.
+- Total Costs Savings - over $191k Yearly.

-These are a few of the remarkable stories I have collected during my time with the company and they are proof of what we can achieve when willing to improve.
+These are a few of the remarkable stories I have collected during my time with the company, and they are proof of what we can achieve when willing to improve.

 Get quality content updates subscribing to the newsletter, Zero Spam!